sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini-ntp.rst

 NTP Servers option handler
 ==========================
-This option handler adds an :class:`NTPServersOption <dhcpkit.ipv6.extensions.ntp.NTPServersOption>` to replies where appropriate.
+This option handler adds an :class:`.NTPServersOption` to replies where appropriate.
 It contains a list of NTP servers that the client can use.
 The servers can be specified as unicast addresses (``server-address``, multicast addresses (``multicast-address``) and hostnames (``server-fqdn``).
 Each option only accepts one address or name.

 An example configuration for this option: